Oh Mercy Me

 It took Damian a little while to warm up to the place (he had fallen asleep in the car) but the bright colors and sounds snapped him out of his daze.

 Koble’s work is fun and funky.
-(Of course, by the time you read this, her exhibit will be long gone – which makes these long posts somewhat absurd I know.)
-Of course, one of Koble’s most ambitious works, Capacity, is pretty much the last thing you want a Damian to check out.
-As you can see, it consists of a bunch of liquid-filled Florence boiling flasks and a giant blue circle to knock over and break.
-I don’t understand it (and Koble offers no explanation on her website), but it looked pretty cool.
+Granted, you’re reading about a 2010 temporary art installation, but that’s what I experienced.
+One of Koble’s most ambitious works, Capacity, is pretty much the last thing you want a Damian to check out.
+As you can see above, it consists of a bunch of liquid-filled Florence boiling flasks and a giant blue circle to knock over and break.
+I can’t pretend to understand it, but it looked pretty cool – and that’s good enough for me.
 We kept Damian away.

 The companion piece to Capacity was staged on a shelf behind it and is called, Bellows and Manifolds.
 Using the same blue (this time in fabric) and other glass lab equipment, Koble has put forth a damning critique of man’s inhumanity towards his fellow man.

 What?
 You don’t buy that?
 You just don’t get it, man.
 Turning around, we were confronted by Pundit, a giant green blob of felt leaves with cheerleader megaphones attached.
-It wasn’t plugged in, so I remedied that only to find out it appeared to be broken.
+As we were visiting while the final touches of the exhibit were being installed, it wasn’t ready yet.
 That stinks… Because Pundit is a movable sculpture with sound whose voice is a looped segment of Beethoven’s “Pastorale”.
 Oh well.
 As a result, none of us got the full effect from the piece.
 If we had, I’m sure we’d have felt the same way as this reviewer did.
 I mean, it’s all so obvious.

 In this interactive sound installation, passing people trigger endangered bird sounds to play from each unit, creating a rising chorus of layered sounds.
 Called Chorus, this was cool.
 Damian was a little too short to trigger the birdcalls himself, but really enjoyed being carried near them and hearing the birdies.
 Plus again, the piece – like all Koble’s pieces – was visually pleasing.